 This asparagus appetizer takes it just a bit further by making it an easy vegan canapé.

-This bruschetta-style asparagus recipe is made in a similar fashion as the traditional tomato bruschetta appetizer.
-However, this version is made with roasted asparagus.
+This bruschetta-style asparagus recipe is made in a similar fashion as the traditional bruschetta al pomodoro.

 Then it’s served on slices of toasted baguette.

-Put the asparagus pieces on a parchment paper covered baking sheet.
+Put the pieces on a parchment paper covered baking sheet.

-Finally, finish the asparagus appetizer with a sprinkling of pine nuts, lightly toasted in a dry skillet.
+Finally, finish it with a sprinkling of pine nuts, lightly toasted in a dry skillet.